dimitri/pgextwlist/README.md

   - the literal `@database_owner@` is replaced by the name of the current database owner.

-Tip: remember that you can execute `DO` blocks if you need dynamic sql.
+Tip: remember that you can execute `DO` blocks if you need dynamic SQL.

 ## Internals